 LingoJam Common to Elvish (D&D) translator

-LingoJam Common to Elvish (D&D) is a universally available translator tool that will support you to translate your sentences to Elvish.
-LingoJam is having fantastic features, one of which is creating your independent translator.
+LingoJam Common to Elvish (D&D) is a universally available translator tool that will support you in translating your sentences to Elvish.
 Without any prior registration, you can build a translator.

-By either Typing or pasting the sentences of the English language, you will instantly have the Elvish translated sentence.
-This unique translator will immediately produce the result in the Elvish language without pressing or clicking on any button.
+You will instantly have the Elvish translated sentence by typing or pasting the English language sentences.
+This unique translator will immediately produce the result in the Elvish language without pressing or clicking any button.

-Elfdict is one of the popularly used elvish transport tools, and Elfdict is a dictionary website having tonnes of elvish words.
+Eldict is one of the popularly used Elvish transport tools, and Elfdict is a dictionary website having tonnes of Elvish words.
 You can translate English words into elvish words quite quickly.

-This fantastic dictionary site has 82596 words along with 45903 active glosses, and 56 phrases.
+This fantastic dictionary site has 82596 words along with 45903 active glosses and 56 phrases.
 To use this website, you don’t need any expertise.
-You need to enter the information in the search section, and you will have access to the dictionary.
-After this, you will receive an immeasurable list of translated words that you are searching.
+You must enter the information in the search section and access the dictionary.
+After this, you will receive an immeasurable list of translated words you seek.

 Jens Hansen-The Ringmaker is the most authenticated online Elvish translator.
-It converts the regular English text or phrases to Elvish.
-The UI is very simple and easy to handle.
+It converts regular English text or phrases to Elvish.
+The UI is straightforward to handle.

-All you need to keep typing your text in the provided text box and it will keep on generating the Elvish text automatically.
+It would be best to keep typing your text in the provided text box, and it will automatically generate the Elvish text.
 You don’t need to click or tap anywhere to create the output.

 The output will be displayed below the input text box.
-To use the Elvish text, you can either copy the text or take a screenshot of it.
-You can, of course, copy and paste it to use but most of the platforms might not support the Elvish characters.
+You can copy or take a screenshot of the Elvish text to use it.
+You can, of course, copy and paste it to use, but most of the platforms might not support the Elvish characters.

-So, in that case, you need to take a screenshot of the text and then send it someone via email, or you can also post that image on the social networking sites.
+So, in that case, you need to take a screenshot of the text and then send it to someone via email, or you can also post that image on social networking sites.

 The Rune Generator (derHOBBIT)

 It is another free online Elvish translator.
 Unlike Jens Hansen, derHobbit is not an automated tool.
-But you can set the size, color, background color for the output.
+But you can set the output’s size, color, and background color.

-Within one second of time, it will generate the image of the Elvish text.
-Right-click on the image and “Save image” to your PC or if you are using a mobile device then long tap to save the image.
-You can then share the picture with your friends online via email or any social networking sites.
+Within one second, it will generate the image of the Elvish text.
+Right-click on the image and “Save image” to your PC, or if you are using a mobile device, then long tap to save the image.
+You can then share the picture with your friends via email or social networking.

 Elfic – Elvish Translator

 Elfic is not an online Elvish translator.
-It is an Android application that you will have to download and install on your Android device.
+It is an Android application you must download and install on your Android device.

-Now, coming back to the app, it is a free Android app that you can find on Google Play Store.
-The user-interface of the app is very simple.
+Now, returning to the app, it is a free Android app you can find on Google Play Store.
+The user interface of the app is straightforward.
 All you need to do is open the app and start typing in it.

 Runes – Elvish Translator

 Apple users do not get disappointed as this app came out through which you can also generate the Elvish text on your Apple iOS device.
-Just like any other app, this works perfectly and in an efficient manner.
+Just like any other app, this works perfectly and efficiently.

-The UI is very straightforward with just three options: Medium, Dwarf, Elvish.
-Just get it downloaded from the Apple store and install it on your device.
-Open the app, select Elvish and start typing as much as you can.
+The UI is very straightforward, with three options: Medium, Dwarf, and Elvish.
+Just download it from the Apple store and install it on your device.
+Open the app, select Elvish, and start typing as much as possible.

 It will keep on generating the Elvish text for you simultaneously by itself.
 After you complete the typing, save the generated image to your device’s gallery.
-Open your gallery and share the picture with as many people you want via any medium.
+Open your gallery and share the picture with as many people as possible via any medium.

 This app is an English-Elvish (Sindarin) dictionary.
-If the elvish language and the Tolkien writing interests you, then this is the perfect app for you.
+Suppose the Elvish language and Tolkien writing interest you; this is the perfect app.
 The easy and convenient word search is one of the best features of this app.

-This is a recommended tool by many.
-Especially by the fandom of the Lord of Rings and Hobbit.
+This is a recommended tool by many, especially by the Lord of the Rings and Hobbit fandom.
 This site is committed to the LoR, the Hobbit, and its fandom.
 It has a database for elvish in both the movies and the books.

 This translator is again a website.
-It provides you with free translations of many things like festivals, names, words, etc. It has a great free database, that gives fanfiction writers and authors help regarding the elvish language.
+It provides free translations of many things like festivals, names, words, etc. It has a great free database that gives fanfiction writers and authors help regarding the Elvish language.

-It’s easier for the Android or the iOS users to find these particular fun applications on their respective web store.
-By using these tools you can translate English language into other languages and,also you can make your text interesting as well.
-You can get it these tools for free and use it on their smartphones, tablets, iPad, and iPhones.
+It’s easier for Android or iOS users to find these fun applications on their web stores.
+Using these tools, you can translate English into other languages.
+Also, you can make your text enjoyable as well.
+You can get these tools for free and use them on their smartphones, tablets, iPad, and iPhones.